Code-Institute-Submissions/saoirse-defi-milestone1-bad-arts-1.0_sub/README.md

 ### User stories

-1. As a fan of Bad Arts Entertainment I want:
+1. As a new fan of Bad Arts Entertainment I want:

-    * The ability to easily find music and videos from each individual artist so that they can listen to a specific artist depending on what mood the site visitor is in.
+    * The ability to easily find music and videos from each individual artist to enable me to learn more about the label.
     * A clearly defined navigation bar so that I can move around the site effectively.
     * Information pertaining to each artist and their connections with each other to get a better understanding of the label as a whole.
-    * A place to be able to purchase physical merchandise/album releases or digital music files.
     * A way to view their social feed without having to leave the webpage.
     * A method to interact with the label's social media content which is split across several external sites.

+2. As a fan that would like to purchase a specific artist's album I need:

+    * A music/video gallery to decide which ablum is right for me.
+    * An link to an internal/external shop where I can purchase the album for a reasonable price.

-2. As a music venue promoter:
+3. As a music venue promoter I need:

     * A place to review the label's music and videos to see if they are a suitable act for their venue.
     * The ability to view previous events that the label has been a part of.
     * A method to get in contact with the label in order to book their artists for concerts.

-3. As a music PR agent:
+4. As a music PR agent I need:

+    * An area to review past and future events held by the label.
+    * A video gallery containing the majority of their releases.
+    * A gateway to the label's external socal media presence.

 ### Design Choices